braille-hackathon-2016/braille-html-app/README.md

 After everything is installed, run `npm build`.
 After that's done, the code required for nw.js should be generated and available in the `dist` folder.
 Copy `package.json` in this directory into the dist directory.

 Find where nw.js has been downloaded, extract it if necessary.
-Drag the contents of the extracted nw.js folder into the `dist` folder, then run it.
+Drag the contents of the extracted nw.js folder into the `dist` folder, then run the nw.js exe, everything should work!

 # Notes
 Make sure you're connected to the same Wi-Fi network as the clients.